kevjose/ng-Dynamic-Form-Builder/README.md

 ng-Dynamic-Form-Builder
 =======================

-A Dynamic Form Builder made using AngularJS
+A Dynamic Form Builder made using AngularJS.
 Online Dynamic Form Builder is a useful tool especially for clients where:
 Form needs to be built more frequently
 Form elements keep changing